HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_configuration/cfg_webcontent_auth_env/wcm_config_ephox_custom.md

 ## Enabling TinyMCE editor

+As of CF208, the TinyMCE editor is enabled out of the box.

+1. Depending on where you enabled the TinyMCE editor, run the appropriate configuration process.

-1. As of CF208, the TinyMCE editor is enabled out of the box.
-If you disabled this editor in an on-premise setup and need to enable it again, run this configuration process:
+    -   If you disabled this editor in an on-premise setup and need to enable it again, run:

         ```
         ConfigEngine(sh/bat) action-deploy-tinymce-editor
         ```

-2. As of CF208, the TinyMCE editor is enabled out of the box.
-If you disabled this editor and need to enable it again in a Kubernetes deployment, run this configuration process:
+    -   If you disabled this editor and need to enable it again in a Kubernetes deployment, run:

         ```
         ConfigEngine(sh/bat) action-deploy-tinymce-editor-cloud
         ```

-3. If a custom configuration is used for this editor, run this configuration process:
+2. If a custom configuration is used for this editor, run this configuration process:

     ```
     ConfigEngine(sh/bat) configure-wcm-ephox-editor-custom-configuration
     ```

+    If no custom configuration is used, proceed to Step 3.

-4. Restart the WebSphere\_Portal server once the configuration process is completed.
+3. Restart the WebSphere\_Portal server once the configuration process is completed.

 ## Disabling TinyMCE editor to use the OOB editor